-- (a) Normally no more than six (6) employees are on a development or research leave in any term in which there are sufficient and bona fide applications for such leave. - (b) The Employer may initiate requests for development and research leaves based upon programmatic needs.
-In granting development and research leaves, the Employer may give preference to such leaves on the basis of its programmatic needs. - (c) Employees may initiate requests for development and research leaves either individually or in conjunction with other eligible employees. - (d) Only tenured employees are eligible for research leaves. - (e) In the initial letter granting a paid leave, the Employer will include the date on which the leave expires and the midpoint date of the paid leave.
+- (e) The eligible faculty member may select either a one-semester or two-semester research leave.
+No eligible faculty member may be approved for more than one (1) research leave in any five (5) year period. - (f) In the initial letter granting a paid leave, the Employer will include the date on which the leave expires and the midpoint date of the paid leave.
 Only employees having six (6) years or more of seniority in a position covered by this Agreement shall be eligible for research leave.
-Bargaining unit member shall notify the employer by the midpoint of a paid leave of his/her intention to return.
-The Employer shall not be obligated to accept an employee's return in the absence of such notice. - (f) Any employee accepting a development and research leave shall be required to make a written report of his/her activities during the leave.
-In addition, the employee must agree to return to active employment for the period of two (2) terms for each term on leave immediately following the expiration of his/her leave or to refund the compensation paid to him/her by the Employer during his/her development and research leave. - (g) Any outside work for compensation during the term of the leave may be undertaken upon prior notice to the Employer subject to the provisions set forth under Article 10.2(i).

-- (h) The Employer shall have the sole right to approve or deny any application for development and research leave and such decision, on an individual case, shall not be grievable, provided, however, that the minimum of at least twelve semesters of research and development leave as specified in Article 10.2 shall be granted in each academic year in which there are sufficient and bona fide applications for such leaves. - (i) Development and research leaves may be granted for one or two terms.
-For each term on such leave the individual employee shall receive as compensation, a percentage of the salary he/she would have received if not on leave, such percentage to be determined by the number of terms during which an employee is on development and research leave as follows:
+Bargaining unit members shall notify the Employer by the mid-point of a paid leave of their intention to return.
+The Employer shall not be obligated to accept an employee's return in the absence of such notice. - (g) Any employee accepting a development and research leave shall be required to make a written report of their activities during the leave.
+In addition, the employee must agree to return to active employment for the period of two (2) terms for each term on leave immediately following the expiration of their leave or to refund the compensation paid to him/her by the Employer during their development and research leave. - (h) Any outside work for compensation during the term of the leave may be undertaken upon prior notice to the Employer subject to the provisions set forth under Article 10.2(i). - (i) The Employer shall have the sole right to approve or deny any application for development and research leave and such decision, on an individual case, shall not be grievable, provided, however, that the minimum of at least twelve semesters of research and development leave as specified in Article 10.2 shall be granted in each academic year in which there are sufficient and bona fide applications for such leaves. - (j) Development and research leaves may be granted for one or two terms.
+For each term on such leave the individual employee shall receive as compensation, a percentage of the salary they would have received if not on leave, such percentage to be determined by the number of terms during which an employee is on development and research leave as follows: